Cattle slaughter in India: Karnataka

 The Karnataka Prevention of Cow Slaughter and Cattle Preservation Act, 1964 governed the slaughter of cattle in Karnataka until 2020 and was replaced by The Karnataka Prevention of Slaughter and Preservation of Cattle Act, 2020.
 In 2010, the Karnataka Prevention of Slaughter and Preservation of Cattle Act, 2010 and in 2014, the Karnataka Prevention of Slaughter and Preservation of Cattle Act (Amendment), 2014 were introduced by subsequently withdrawn.

 Up to 2020, the slaughter of cow, calf of a cow (male or female) or calf of a she-buffalo totally prohibited.
 Slaughter of bulls, bullocks and adult buffaloes was permitted on obtaining a "fit-for-slaughter" certificate provided cattle is over 12 years of age or is permanently incapacitated for breeding, draught or milk due to injury, deformity or any other cause.
 Transport for slaughter to a place outside the state not permitted.
 Sale, purchase or disposal of a cow or a calf, for slaughter, is not permitted.

 Up to 2020 anyone violating the law could be punished with imprisonment up to maximum of six months or fine of up to ₹ 1,000 or both.
 The crime is treated as a cognizable offence.

 In January 2021, the Karnataka Prevention of Slaughter and Preservation of Cattle Act, 2020 became official.
 This act applied to any breed of cattle up to twelve years of age.

 With the act, people found guilty of breaking the law would receive a prison sentence of 3 to 7 years.
-People found guilty would also receive a monetary fine between 50,000 rupees to 10 lakh depending on the number of times of breaking this law.
+People found guilty would also receive a monetary fine between 50,000 rupees to 10 lakhs depending on the number of times of breaking this law.

 Only Buffaloes thirteen years and older are exempted from this law.
-Buffaloes that can not produce milk or reproduce are also exempted.
+Buffaloes that cannot produce milk or reproduce are also exempted.